Dorabox/Simple-Caesar/README.md

 Possible improvements in the future:
 - Capability to encrypt strings with spaces:
-- Add multiplication instead of just simple additon/subtraction:
+- Add multiplication instead of just simple addition/subtraction:
+- Decrypting function
 -